 Source: Invest Europe/EDC

-Note: (1) relates to the investment stage of the portfolio company.
+Note: (1) relates to the initial investment stage of the portfolio company.

 Most PCs automatically accept them but you can change your browser settings to restrict, block or delete cookies if you want.
 Each browser is different, so check the 'Help' menu of your particular browser (or your mobile phone's handset manual) to learn how to change your cookie preferences.
 Many browsers have universal privacy settings for you to choose from.